Sherwood Forest

 Many of these Oaks are now largely dead or dying and at varying stages of decay.
 Industrial pollution probably had a considerable affect on the forest during the early 1900's and whilst many of these symbolic remnants still remain in an upright state, some have fallen and have been left in place.
 Present forest management includes the non-removal of fallen branches or trees, unless there is a potential public health and safety issue involved.

 Heathland habitat across the site is limited and fragmented, but outside the reserve, former Forestry Commission Pine plantations are been cleared as part of an ongoing heathland restoration project.
-Immediately to the north of Sherwood Forest CP is the more expansive heathland area of Budby South Forest.
+Immediately to the north of Sherwood Forest CP is Budby South Forest, which is Nottinghamshire's most expansive area of lowland heath.

 Ground flora is poor over much of the NNR, with the limited diversity expected from such a heavily wooded site of this age and on this soil-type.
 Typically, much of the ground flora consists of various grasses and Bracken.